Ad Blocker Detected

 The proliferation of the gastrointestinal cancer is not only linked to the activation of the different types of oncogenes such as Ras proteins and dysfunction of the tumor suppressor genes but also linked to the DNA repair pathway and cell cycle deregulation.

 The cell cycle is a highly regulated biological process that is composed of different regulatory, catalytic and inhibitory proteins.
-These proteins direct the normal cell proliferation and cell differentiation.
+These proteins direct normal cell proliferation and cell differentiation.
 There are different stages of the cell division; mitosis, the preparatory stage of the cell cycle to make the cell ready for division and interphase with subphases G1, S, and G2

 Phases and subphases of the cell cycle are controlled through the cyclic expression of the regulatory proteins such as cyclin, their catalytic partners; cyclin-dependent protein kinases and cyclin-dependent protein kinase inhibitors (CDKis).

 There are nine types of CDKs and five of them are most important for the cell cycle regulation.
-CDK4 and CDK6 are associated with cyclin D (D1, D2 and D3) to regulate the progression of the cell cycle in the G1 phase while Cyclin E-CDK2 complex regulates the late G1 phase and also induce the DNA synthesis in the early S phase.
+CDK4 and CDK6 are associated with cyclin D (D1, D2, and D3) to regulate the progression of the cell cycle in the G1 phase while Cyclin E-CDK2 complex regulates the late G1 phase and also induce the DNA synthesis in the early S phase.
 Cyclin A-CDK1 complex along with the Cyclin H-CDK7 promotes the entry of the cell into the M phase.
-At last, Cyclin B-CDK1 complex mediates the mitotic entry.
+At last, the Cyclin B-CDK1 complex mediates the mitotic entry.

-In normal condition, cells with a lack of proper growth conditions are arrested into a resting phase or G phase, which is also a part of the G1 phase.
+In normal conditions, cells with a lack of proper growth conditions are arrested into a resting phase or G phase, which is also a part of the G1 phase.
 When mitotic signal stimulates the G0 phase, cells progress towards the G1 checkpoint.
-The G1 checkpoint is called as a restriction (R) point which is regulated by the tumor suppressor protein retinoblastoma-1 (Rb1).
+The G1 checkpoint is called a restriction (R) point which is regulated by the tumor suppressor protein retinoblastoma-1 (Rb1).
 Retinoblastoma-1 binds to the transcription factor E2F and prevents the E2F regulated gene expression.